 Patty Huerta, Escondido Education COMPACT: (760) 839-4515

 The Youth Court Program has proven to be very popular with high school youth looking for meaningful community service opportunities.
-These youth along with the offender population that are required to serve on future jury’s, naturally provides us with a diverse group of youth operating at a range of social and academic levels.
-This diversity forces participants to get to know students from other peer groups, schools, neighborhoods and ethnic groups.
-There are approximately 30 youth volunteers who attend each session.
 In addition, the defendants and their parents are responding well and are grateful for the opportunity to not have the offense appear on the juvenile’s record.
 The court’s average age of the defendant is 15 years old; however the youngest defendant was 11.
 This early intervention tool is successfully linking youth with services and a mentor to help get them back on the right path.
-After the first year, the partnership is very proud of its 80% completion rate.